-After we ate, we decided to check for seats under the roof and were able to find some great ones.
-There was barely a hint of breeze, but if there were one, we could catch it.
+After we ate, we checked for seats under the roof and found some great ones.
+There was barely a hint of breeze, but if one blew up, we would catch it.

 The President’s Own came on stage and we listened to a fabulous program.
 The music is so varied, from John Phillips Souza to Tchaikovsky to swing.
 There was an amazing euphonium solo during “Napoli”.
 When was the last time you heard a euphonium solo?
 Such a mellifluous sound, running up and down and all around.
 The speaker quipped, “There are more starting quarterbacks in the NFL than there are professional euphonium players in the United States.”